 Waxworms - Very high in fat and protein

 Mealworms - High in fat.
 This is what we feed our gliders since they are easiest to obtain and a favorite for many!
-Feed no more than 10 per day
+Feed approximately 3-4 per day.

 Freeze dried/dehydrated bugs lack in nutritional value.
 While you can feed it to your gliders as a treat, most gliders will prefer the live bugs.